 - Reliable legal system

 - Government involvement is low

-One of the main challenges of a capitalist system is that it doesn’t help take care of those who don’t possess skills that are in high demand and thus may not be able to earn a living.
-Also, the system may naturally result in large disparities of wealth and inequality as those with capital are able to generate more capital more easily.
+One of the main challenges of a capitalist system is that it doesn’t help take care of those who don’t possess skills that are in high demand and, thus, may not be able to earn a living.
+Also, the system may naturally result in large disparities of wealth, as those with capital are able to generate more capital more easily.

-One final criticism is that places priority on profit instead of social benefits, the environment, and community.
+One final criticism is that it places a priority on profit instead of social benefits, the environment, and the community.

 While capitalism isn’t perfect, there are not many other shining examples of other economic systems.
 The most common alternative systems are:

 Socialism is the closest alternative to capitalism.
 It provides a system where both individuals and governments own the means of production, and they may compete.
 For example, in the oil industry, there may be a combination of state-owned oil producers and privately-owned ones.
 It gives the government more control over strategic assets and may provide more revenues than just collecting taxes.

 The downside of socialism is that the government may not be as efficient an operator, and thus, will not be as profitable as the private competitors.
 It may also mean the state-owned companies get favorable terms and treatment.

 The communist economic system is one step further than socialism where the government owns the entire means of production (i.e., all businesses are state-owned) and the government provides all citizens with a fixed standard of living.
 Communism is the opposite of capitalism in that all businesses are state-owned, the economy is centrally planned, and the allocation of capital is not a free market.